marcelgiglio/video-curator-api/README.md

 # video-curator-api
-An API to create your own algorith to select videos
+An API to create your own algorithm to select videos and put in your website.